Brexit: UK to restart trade talks with EU after threatening to quit | DW | 21.10.2020

-London is ready to return to the negotiating table for "intensified" talks, after the EU's Michel Barnier called for a compromise.
-At the same time, Barnier warned the UK: "You cannot have your cake and eat it too."
+London is ready to return to the negotiating table for "intensive" talks, after the EU's Michel Barnier called for a compromise.

 Brussels and London have "re-established" a basis for Brexit talks on Wednesday following an apparent impasse last week, the UK's chief negotiator David Frost said on Twitter.